 The procedure takes about 15 minutes to complete while the patient is under a local anesthetic.
 Patients said the level of discomfort was similar to that experienced with Botox.

 Though you may want to jump at the chance to try this new wrinkle-fighting treatment, it is still in the early stages of trails and has only been tested on forehead wrinkles.
-In the meantime, Botox is known to beautifully treat forehead lines, frown lines and crow’s feet.
+In the meantime, Botox is known to beautifully treat forehead lines, frown lines and crow's feet.
+Learn more at San Antonio Cosmetic Surgery.

 Contact us today to schedule your consultation with the renowned San Antonio plastic surgeon and breast & body specialist Dr. Delio Ortegon.
 Take your first steps to a more beautiful you.